Snorkeling Fins vs. Scuba Diving Fins vs. Freediving Fins

 The Diving Fin

 The scuba diving fin is probably the most standard-looking fin on the market.
-Their length generally starts where snorkeling fins leave off at around 25” and tend to stay under 30”, and, like the snorkeling fins, they come with the option of the open heel or full foot pocket.
+The length of scuba fins generally starts where snorkeling fins leave off at around 25″ and tend to stay under 30″.
+Like the snorkeling fins, scuba fins come with the option of the open heel or full foot pocket.

 Diving fins really differentiate themselves in the technology of their design.
-With more options for control and efficiency of the kick, it’s clear that diving fins are made for more challenging conditions.
+With more options for control and efficiency of the kick, it’s clear that scuba fins are made for more challenging conditions.

 The Freediving Fin

-These fins are a bit of a fringe product on the market, because, let’s face it, freediving is not the most common underwater sport.
-Because of the absence of breathing equipment, the freediver truly relies on quality fins to be able to move quickly and powerfully through the water.
+Freediving fins are a bit of a fringe product on the market.
+Let’s face it, freediving is not the most common underwater sport.
+Because of the absence of breathing equipment, the freediver truly relies on quality freediving fins to be able to move quickly and powerfully through the water.

 So how does the freediving fin achieve this?
 Length.
-Most freediving fins exceed 30” and some can be as long as three feet.
-In terms of flexibility, this style tends to be on the stiffer side, which will take a certain amount of skill but really pays off in power.
+Most freediving fins exceed 30″ and some can be as long as three feet.
+In terms of flexibility, freediving fins tend to be on the stiffer side, which will take a certain amount of skill but really pays off in power.

 Within the world of freediving fins there is also the monofin, probably the most outlandish-looking and specialized product on the market.
 In this design, both feet are inserted into a single blade to create something like the caudal fin on a fish or a whale.
 While tricky to get used to, this design is supposed to be the most efficient way to propel yourself through the water.